daehkim/pair-trading/README.md

 ![T-SNE plot](https://raw.githubusercontent.com/daehkim/pair-trading/master/pictures/Kmeans_plots/T-SNE_plot_for_stock_clusters.png)
 ![Cluster Member counts for Kmeans](https://raw.githubusercontent.com/daehkim/pair-trading/master/pictures/Kmeans_plots/cluster_member_counts.png)

 In order to increase confidence in the clustering procedure, the real time series stock price data of the stocks in each cluster were also investigated.
-The time series data of the stocks in 4 of the 11 clusters are illustrated below.
-From a visual perspective, stocks within the same cluster do show a good correlation among them in terms of the behavior of the stock prices.
+The time series data of the stocks in 4 of the 31 clusters are illustrated below.
+Since some clusters have too many stocks in them to properly visualize, the number of stocks in each time series plot is restricted to 100 for convenience.
+The  From a visual perspective, stocks within the same cluster do show a good correlation among them in terms of the behavior of the stock prices.
 ![Cluster Member counts for Kmeans](https://raw.githubusercontent.com/daehkim/pair-trading/master/pictures/Kmeans_plots/time_series.PNG)

-### Density-based spatial clustering of applications with Noise (DBSCAN)
+## Density-based spatial clustering of applications with Noise (DBSCAN)
 The DBSCAN algorithm was paramterized by eps = 1.8 and minPoints = 3 which resulted in the formation of 11 clusters.
 A simple visualization of the cluster in the form of a T-SNE plot is shown below:
 ![T-SNE plot for DBSCAN](https://raw.githubusercontent.com/daehkim/pair-trading/master/pictures/DBSCAN_plots/T-SNE_plot_for_stock_clusters.png)
 The following figure shows the number of members in each cluster, demontrating the fact that a huge proportion of the stocks are bunched into a single cluster.